-Students who have not completed the DMin Program in their sixth year must request an extension by letter to the DMin Director and submitted to the DMin Office.
-The request is submitted to the Advanced Degree Council for their consideration.
-A maximum of two extensions may be granted to DMin students.
+Students who have not completed the D.Min Program in their sixth year must request an extension by letter to the D.Min Director and submitted to the D.Min Office.
+The request is submitted to the Academic Committee of the CSM for their consideration.
+A maximum of two extensions may be granted to D.Min students.